-For more than 15 years, we have worked to reduce the global burden of HIV by testing people for HIV, circumcising males to reduce their chance of getting HIV, and supporting people on treatment.
+For almost 20 years, we have worked to reduce the global burden of HIV by testing people for HIV, supporting people on treatment, circumcising males to reduce their chance of getting HIV and offering oral pre-exposure prophylaxis to people at risk.

-With an estimated 36.7 million people living with HIV worldwide, this work is more essential than it has ever been.
+With more than 38 million people living with HIV worldwide, this work is more essential than it has ever been.
 We place the community at the center of a continuum of care, with an emphasis on services that respond to the needs of the people.

 Test and Treat for HIV

 With Jhpiego Gateway project volunteer Mervis Chapotoka’s help, Jane Edward was able to convince her reluctant husband Harry to be tested for HIV.
 Today, husband and wife are on treatment and their family is looking forward to a healthy future!

 Testing is key to epidemic control.
 It is the only way a person can know if they have HIV.
 Without early testing, people often are diagnosed late in the course of their illness when it is harder to treat and often lack the knowledge they need to prevent transmission of the virus.
 HIV testing is the critical entry point to life-saving HIV care and treatment for people who test positive.
 For those who test negative, testing services are an important link to prevention services, such as pre-exposure prophylaxis (PrEP), voluntary medical male circumcision (VMMC), condoms and risk reduction counseling.

 Since 2001, Jhpiego has supported HIV testing service programs in 34 countries, providing almost 15 million people with testing services, and linking nearly 525,000 people living with HIV to care and treatment services.
 We have achieved this by:

 - Supporting UNAIDS 90-90-90 goals through partnerships with local governments and communities, and delivery of high-quality HIV testing services with active linkage to HIV care and treatment for people living with HIV.